tomasherceg/dotvvm-docs/Pages/basics-value-binding.md

 If you use the `ICollection.Count` and `Array.Length` property, they are correctly translated to javascript - they simply call `length` on the javascript array.

-_You don't have to afraid of null values - if a part of the expression evaluates to null, the rest is not evaluated and the result of the evaluation is null.
+_You don't have to be afraid of null values - if a part of the expression evaluates to null, the rest is not evaluated and the result of the evaluation is null.
 Internally, we treat every `.` as `.?` in C# 6._

 ### Double and Single Quotes